 - Use a firewall: A firewall can prevent staff from accessing (intentionally or not) known malicious websites, actively blocking them from clicking those risky links.

 - Educate and train employees: Humans are often the weakest link in security.
 Beyond stopping them from accessing known malicious sites and links, you’ve also got to deal with social engineering attacks that prey on distraction.
-Train employees to recognize the signs of a phishing attempt, what to do if they think they’ve ben compromised, and best practices for passwords and cyber hygiene.
+Train employees to recognize the signs of a phishing attempt, what to do if they think they’ve been compromised, and best practices for passwords and cyber hygiene.

-5. Prioritize alerts
+5. Prioritize threat alerts